HashimThePassionate/building-api-with-fastapi/02-routing-fastapi/readme.md

 #### Code Explanation

   * `class Config:`: We create a nested class named `Config` inside our model.
-  * `schema_extra`: This is a special property within the `Config` class where you can define extra information for the JSON Schema.
+  * `json_schema_extra`: This is a special property within the `Config` class where you can define extra information for the JSON Schema.
   * `"example": { ... }`: We provide a dictionary under the key `"example"` that contains the sample data for our `Todo` model.

 After adding this code and refreshing your documentation pages, the example will appear.